djordje34/PY-Code-Roaster/README.md

 - **Roasting Expertise:** Let CodeRoaster analyze your code and deliver a humorous and insightful roast.
 - **Language Agnostic:** CodeRoaster supports various programming languages.
 Bring on your Python, JavaScript, Java, and more!
+- **Output Representation:** CodeRoaster allows you to select you preferred output representation - either Markdown or code-like comments!

 ## Technologies Used

 - **Backend:** Flask (Python)